 \section{Introduction}

-\IEEEPARstart{T}{he} \textbf{purpose of video frame interpolation (VFI) is to generate new middle frames from the existing reference frames.} It is essential for various applications, such as slow-motion generation~\cite{Jiang_2018_CVPR}, frame compensation in video compression~\cite{hu2021fvc,lu2019dvc,pourreza2021extending,Choi2020Deep}, frame recovery~\cite{bao2018high,wu2015modeling}, etc. Typically, high-level global motions and subtle variations of the synthesis frame have the same importance. \textbf{Therefore, it is challenging to estimate the complicated motions accurately for frame interpolation modeling}.
+\IEEEPARstart{T}{he} purpose of video frame interpolation (VFI) is to generate new middle frames from existing reference frames.
+It is essential for various applications, such as slow-motion generation~\cite{Jiang_2018_CVPR}, frame compensation in video compression~\cite{hu2021fvc,lu2019dvc,pourreza2021extending,Choi2020Deep}, frame recovery~\cite{bao2018high,wu2015modeling}, etc. Typically, high-level global motions and subtle variations of the synthesis frame have the same importance. {Therefore, it is challenging to accurately estimate the complicated motions for frame interpolation modeling}.

-In general, many methods formulate the complicated VFI motion estimation as seeking the warping correlation from historical consecutive frames.
-Optical flow-based solutions~\cite{sun2018pwc,wang2018video} and kernel-based methods~\cite{Xue2019Visual,niklaus2017video} are commonly applied to realize the pipeline. \textbf{Optical flow-based methods initially utilize the convolutional networks~\cite{dosovitskiy2015flownet,xue2019video} to estimate the pixel-level motions.
-Whereas, the interpolation performance is limited by the accuracy of optical flow estimation.} \textbf{Therefore, some works~\cite{Park_2021_ICCV,huang2020rife,bao2019DAIN,park2020robust} propose some additional modules, such as exceptional features and supervision operations, to improve the flow estimation accuracy.} \textbf{However, these methods suffer from the high computational cost.
-Additionally, it is inevitable to decrease the estimation precision of long-term variations and complex occlusions only exploring spatio-temporal dynamics in low-dimensional space.
-Kernel-based methods~\cite{niklaus2017video,cheng2020video, lee2020adacof,ding2021cdfi} utilize deformable convolution operation for motion estimation, which can adapt the spatial dynamic scenes and expand the receptive field of motions.
-However, the interpolation performance is still limited by the finite relations between inter-frames.}
+In general, many methods formulate complicated VFI motion estimation as seeking the warping correlation from historical consecutive frames.
+Optical flow-based solutions~\cite{sun2018pwc,wang2018video} and kernel-based methods~\cite{Xue2019Visual,niklaus2017video} are commonly applied to realize the pipeline. {Optical flow-based methods initially entail utilizing convolutional networks~\cite{dosovitskiy2015flownet,xue2019video} to estimate pixel-level motions.
+Whereas, the interpolation performance is limited by the accuracy of optical flow estimation.} {Therefore, some works~\cite{Park_2021_ICCV,huang2020rife,bao2019DAIN,park2020robust} propose to utilize exceptional features and supervision operations for improving the flow estimation accuracy.} {However, these methods suffer from high computational costs.
+Additionally, it is inevitable that the estimation precision of long-term variations and complex occlusions will be decreased by only exploring spatiotemporal dynamics in low-dimensional space.
+Kernel-based methods~\cite{niklaus2017video,cheng2020video, lee2020adacof,ding2021cdfi} entail utilizing a deformable convolution operation for motion estimation, which can enable the adaption of the spatial dynamic scenes and the expansion of the receptive field of motion.
+However, the interpolation performance is still limited by the finite relations between inter-frame.}